wongyihao02/tp/docs/DeveloperGuide.md

 - Expected: All assignments and marks printed, followed by an average percentage for the student.
 2. Incorrect inputs to test:
 * Invalid tutorial or matric number, missing arguments.

-### Tutorial commands

-#### Creating a new tutorial
-1. Test case: `NEWTUTORIAL -t T123,2,11:00,13:00`
-- Expected: Tutorial successfully created.
-2. Test case: `NEWTUTORIAL -t T02,9,11:00,13:00`
-- Expected: Error message indicating invalid day of week.
-3. Other incorrect inputs to test: Invalid time formats.

-#### Deleting a tutorial/Listing students for a tutorial
-1. Test cases: `DELETE -t T123`
-- Expected: Tutorial is successfully deleted.
-2. Test cases: `LISTSTUDENTS -t T123`
-- Expected: All students in the given tutorial, and their information, listed.
-3. Incorrect inputs to test: Missing arguments, invalid tutorial.

-#### Listing tutorials
-1. Test case: `LIST -t 12/04/2025`
-- Expected: Lists all tutorials from today to given date.
-2. Test case: 'LIST -t 12-4'
-- Expected: Error message for invalid date format.
-3. Other incorrect inputs to test: Invalid dates, such as date in the past.

 ### Attendance commands